 It is a real privilege to be the new Head of The Rise School and Sixth Form and to be able to work every day with our wonderful young people and dedicated staff.
 Our values of being kind, being proud, and being resilient will not change under my leadership.

-It is a privilege to be the Headteacher of The Rise School and it's positive and purposeful school community.
-Our pupils are some of the most vulnerable children in society and we are passionate in our desire to see them blossom, experience success and develop confidence and strategies to overcome some of the challenges associated with their autism.
-We have two pillars that run throughout all our work: the academic and social progress of our pupils.
-These are of equal importance.
+Our pupils are some of the most vulnerable children in society and we are passionate in our desire to see them bloom, experience success and develop confidence and strategies to overcome some of the challenges associated with their autism.
+Our pupils are at the heart of everything we do.

 Thank you for your interest in The Rise School.
 We hope you find all the information you require on our website.
 Please do check out our Twitter feed, photo gallery and our latest news as they will give a genuine flavour of day-to-day life here at The Rise.
 We also love visitors!
 So please contact us if you have any further questions or queries or if you would like to book a visit.